Is my house insured for fire?

 Kiwis are good at getting insurance

 New Zealand has one of the best rates of insurance coverage in the world.
 We are 4th in the global rankings of insurance penetration.
 This means that, as homeowners, we see the value in insurance and compared to other countries we choose to insure our houses (and other assets) more often.
-What Kiwi’s are not good at is getting the correct level of insurance, and this probably comes down to our overall attitude to risk which goes something like “She’ll be right”.

 Following the Christchurch earthquakes, almost every insurer changed from insuring houses for full replacement based on size (e.g. 150 square meters) to insuring the house for a specified replacement sum insured.
 This put the onus on the homeowner to choose a sum insured that reflected the replacement value of their home – and this in itself is a complex exercise.
 This resulted in the homeowner having a house insurance policy in place for less than it would actually cost to rebuild the house.